tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 categories:
 - general
 keywords:
 summary: "The same scrum approaches used to manage software development projects can also be used to manage projects in your own personal life.
-If you follow the core scrum principles, you might actually be able to get \"twice as much done in half the time\", as Jeff Sutherland, co-founder of agile, promises."
+If you follow the core scrum principles, you might actually be able to get \"twice as much done in half the time,\" as Jeff Sutherland, co-founder of agile, promises."
 thumb: agileprinciplesthumb.png
 ---